-All these information can prove to be very beneficial for your doctor or fertility specialist, who can help you get pregnant.
+All this information can prove to be very beneficial for your doctor or fertility specialist, who can help you get pregnant.

 Ovulation predictor kits look and feel the same as home pregnancy tests, and are a convenient way to detect ovulation.
 Ovulation tests involve monitoring the level of LH (luteinizing hormone) in urine.
 LH is the chief hormone responsible for ovulation.
-A rise in LH usually occurs during 24 hours to 36 hours prior to release of egg.
-It therefore is a wonderful predictor of fertility.
+A rise in LH usually occurs 24 hours to 36 hours prior to the release of the egg.
+It, therefore, is a wonderful predictor of fertility.
 You must use the ovulation predictor kits as per the instructions, but these kits may not work if you have an irregular cycle.

 Undoubtedly the best method of identifying the most fertile and productive time of your cycle is by paying a little attention to your own body and knowing about the ovulation symptoms.

 Yes, you can.
 There are ovulation kits.
 You can use fertility monitors too.

 No, it doesn’t work that way.
 It can only tell you when you are ovulating.
 Planning around this time increases your chances.